Drummersbrother/rocket-snake/docs/reference.rst

 (e.g. if a player with the requested displayname doesn't exists)

 .. class:: exceptions.APIBadResponseCodeError
-A subclass of :class:`ConnectionError`, and is raised when the API returns a response code that isn't successfull, but can't be identified as a more specific error.
+A subclass of :class:`ConnectionError`, and is raised when the API returns a response code that isn't successful, but can't be identified as a more specific error.

 .. class:: exceptions.RatelimitError